-ALICE households live in every county in New Jersey and include people of all genders, ages, and races/ethnicities, across all household types.
-Figure 2 shows that in 2018, the largest numbers of households below the ALICE Threshold were in the largest demographic groups in New Jersey - namely, White households, single or cohabiting households (without children or seniors), and households headed by someone in their prime working years (ages 45-64).
-Among families with children - another of the state's biggest groups - married-parent families were the largest subgroup, but single-female-headed households accounted for the largest group of families with children living below the ALICE Threshold (48%).
+ALICE households live in every county in Wisconsin - urban, suburban, and rural - and they include people of all genders, ages, and races/ethnicities, across all household types.
+Figure 2 shows that in 2018, the largest numbers of households below the ALICE Threshold were in the largest demographic groups in Wisconsin - namely, households headed by someone in their prime working years (ages 25-64), single or cohabiting households (without children or seniors), and White households.
+Among families with children - the next-largest household type in the state - married-parent families were the largest subgroup, yet single-parent families are more likely to be below the ALICE Threshold.

 Figure 2.
-Household Types by Income, Largest Groups, New Jersey, 2018
+Household Types by Income, Largest Groups, Wisconsin, 2018

 Note: The groups shown in this figure overlap across categories (age, household type, race/ethnicity).
 Within the race/ethnicity category, all racial categories except Two or More Races are for one race alone.
 Race and ethnicity are overlapping categories; in this Report, the Asian, Black, Hawaiian (includes other Pacific Islanders), and Two or More Races groups may include Hispanic households.
 The White group includes only White, non-Hispanic households.
 The Hispanic group may include households of any race.
 Because household poverty data is not available for the American Community Survey's race/ethnicity categories, annual income below \$15,000 is used as a proxy.
+Sources: ALICE Threshold, 2018; American Community Survey, 2018